Chia-Network/chia-docs/docs/05block-validation/block-validation.md

    * Check the actual sub-epoch is correct
    * Check that we don't have to include a sub-epoch summary
-4. Check if the number of blocks is less than the max 5a.
-Check proof of space
+4. Check if the number of blocks is less than the max
-5b.
-Check proof of space
+5. Check proof of space
-5. check signage point index
+6. Check signage point index
-6. check required iters
+7. Check required iters
-8a. check signage point index 0 has no cc sp
-8b. check signage point index 0 has no rc sp
+8. check signage point index 0 has no cc sp and no rc sp
-7. Check no overflows in the first sub-slot of a new epoch
+9. Check no overflows in the first sub-slot of a new epoch
-8. Check total iters
+10. Check total iters
-9. Check reward chain sp proof
+11. Check reward chain sp proof
-10. Check reward chain sp signature
+12. Check reward chain sp signature
-11. Check cc sp vdf
+13. Check cc sp vdf
-12. Check cc sp sig
+14. Check cc sp sig
-13. Check is_transaction_block
+15. Check is_transaction_block
-14. Check foliage block signature by plot key
+16. Check foliage block signature by plot key
-15. Check foliage block signature by plot key
+17. Check foliage block signature by plot key
-16. Check unfinished reward chain block hash
+18. Check unfinished reward chain block hash
-17. Check pool target max height
+19. Check pool target max height
-20a.
-Check pre-farm puzzle hashes for genesis block.
+20. Check pre-farm puzzle hashes for genesis block.
-20b.
-If pospace has a pool pk, heck pool target signature.
+    * If pospace has a pool pk, check pool target signature.
 Should not check this for genesis block.
-20c.
-Otherwise, the plot is associated with a contract puzzle hash, not a public key
+    * Otherwise, the plot is associated with a contract puzzle hash, not a public key, so check pool contract ph
-18. Check extension data if applicable.
+21. Check extension data if applicable.
 None for mainnet.
-19. Check if foliage block is present
+22. Check if foliage block is present
-20. Check foliage block hash
+23. Check foliage block hash
-24a.
-Check prev block hash for genesis
-24b.
-Check prev block hash for non-genesis
+24. Check prev block hash for genesis and non-genesis
-21. The filter hash in the Foliage Block must be the hash of the filter 26a.
-The timestamp in Foliage Block must not be over 5 minutes in the future 26b.
-The timestamp must be greater than the previous transaction block timestamp
+25. The filter hash in the Foliage Block must be the hash of the filter
+26. The timestamp in Foliage Block must not be over 5 minutes in the future, and the timestamp must be greater than the previous transaction block timestamp
-22. Check block height
+27. Check block height for genesis and non-genesis
-23. Check weight
-27b.
-Check genesis block height, weight, and prev block hash
+28. Check block weight for genesis and non-genesis
-24. Check challenge chain infusion point VDF
+29. Check challenge chain infusion point VDF
-25. Check reward chain infusion point VDF
+30. Check reward chain infusion point VDF
-26. Check infused challenge chain infusion point VDF
+31. Check infused challenge chain infusion point VDF
-27. Check reward block hash
+32. Check reward block hash
-28. Check reward block is_transaction_block
+33. Check reward block is_transaction_block

-## Body Validation
+### Body Validation

 1. For non transaction-blocs: foliage block, transaction filter, transactions info, and generator must be empty.
 If it is a block but not a transaction block, there is no body to validate.
 Check that all fields are